E-RYT-200, Reiki II, Prenatal & Postnatal Yoga, Yoga for Cancer

 When life led her back to her Bathurst roots, she felt inspired to continue her journey into Teacher Training.
 In May 2014, she left for Baja, Mexico to complete her RYT-200.
 At Yandara Yoga Institute, she lived in simple, rustic surroundings without electricity, eating local food, and learning asana, pranayama, meditation, philosophy and reiki healing.

 Since her return, she has been teaching classes in the Bathurst area, connecting with other yogis, and spending time deepening her own personal practice.

-E-RYT-200, Postnatal Yoga, Yoga for Cancer, Yoga Nidra, Reiki II
+E-RYT-200, Postnatal Yoga, Yoga for Cancer, Yoga Nidra, HIIT & Flow, Reiki II, Mindfulness Coach

 "Yoga began with the first person wanting to be healthy and happy all the time." - Swami Satchidananda